Veams/generator-veams/README.md

 **Options:**

 Furthermore you can pass an option with `--`.
-This option is only important when you do want to use AMD or CommonJS syntay instead of ES Harmony syntax.
+This option is only important when you do want to use AMD or CommonJS syntax instead of ES Harmony syntax.
 * `--amd`
 * `--commonjs`